-At its 2019 meeting, the CCAMLR Scientific Committee recommended that the research plan in place for SSRUs 882C-H continue for the 2019/20 season following Scientific Committee advice, although catch limits were set using CCAMLR's trend analysis rule algorithm and either a mark-recapture biomass estimate or a CPUE by seabed area analogy (SC-CAMLR-38, Paragraphs 3.141-3.143).
-In 2020, the trend analysis rules were updated by the Scientific Committee.
+At its 2021 meeting, the CCAMLR Scientific Committee recommended the catch limits that were set using CCAMLR's trend analysis rule algorithm and a CPUE by seabed area analogy (SC-CAMLR-40, Paragraphs 3.93.
+3.95).

 Fishery Interactions

 Main bycatch species are macrourids and rajids for which there are catch limits and move-on rules.
 Rajids can be released alive.